masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 Battle animation pointers tell the game what animations to use for what items/weapons.
 They follow this format:

 ```
-first: <Weapon Type> second: <Type Designation> third(short) <AnimationID> repeat
+Animation ID, Weapon Type/Item ID, Type Designation
 ```

--The first byte can be used for one of two things.
+-`Weapon Type/Item ID` is used for one of two things.
 The first is the weapon type being used, and the second is a specific item.

--The second byte, which I'll call the `Type Designation` is for whether you want all items of the same type to share an animation, or have the animation play for one item only (Commonly used for throwing axes).
+-`Type Designation` is for whether you want all items of the same type to share an animation, or have the animation play for one item only (Commonly used for throwing axes).
 The options are:
 ```
 1 = all items of that type.
 0 = Specific item.
 ```

--The last two bytes are used for the animation ID you want.
+-`Animation ID` is the animation ID you want.

 The terminator to end the animation pointer list is word's worth of 0 (eg. `0x00000000`).
 Remember to label your animation pointers (and `ALIGN 4` them too)

 Here's an example of Ephraim lord's animation pointer:
 ```
-EphriamLordAnimPointer_ByteVer:
-BYTE $01 $01 $01 $00 $09 $01 $02 $00
-WORD 0

-EphriamLordAnimPointer_MacroVer:
+AddClassAnimation(AnimationID,WeaponType,TypeDesignation)
+EphriamLordAnimPointer:
 AddClassAnimation(EphraimLord_Lance,Lance,1) //Using 1 for all lances
 AddClassAnimation(EphraimLord_Unarmed,Unarmed,1)
 EndClassAnimation